anderfernandes/astral/README.md

 ## Contributing

 Thank you for considering contributing to Astral!
-We are not planning on taking any pull requests at this moment.
+We are not planning on taking any public pull requests at this moment.

 <hr />